berthelemy/flisspowercounselling/_pages/03-counselling.md

 ### Fees:

-All appointments are £45 for 60 minutes.
+All appointments are £45 for 60 minutes, payable on the day by cash, cheque or Paym (payment by mobile phone).

 I do not have any concessionary rates available at the moment.